 Slugs can become a nuisance around the home and garden.
-They can destroy plants, mess up surfaces with their slimy trails and ruin a relaxing evening on the porch by crawling around!
-This article will describe what these creatures do to be considered a pest and then I will detail how you can control them.
+They will destroy plants, mess up the surfaces they crawl on with their slimy trails and ruin a relaxing evening on the porch by coming out to feed at dusk!
+This article will describe what these creatures do to be considered a pest and how to control a local infestation.

 Slugs are prolific.
 They are unique in that they have both male and female sex organs.
 Known as a hermaphrodites, slugs can mate with themselves.
 This ability enables them to populate a good nesting area even if only one makes it there to start!